 Join in person or by Zoom

 The Evening Book Club meets in person & online using Zoom or in the Community Room at the library.
-Books are available at the front desk.
+Meetings are every fourth Tuesday at 6:30 pm.

 Evening Book Club Schedule

 by Taylor Jenkins Reid

 By midnight the party will be completely out of control.
 By morning, the Riva mansion will have gone up in flames.
 But before that first spark in the early hours before dawn, the alcohol will flow, the music will play, and the loves and secrets that shaped this family’s generations will all come bubbling to the surface.

 Graduating from Harvard at the height of World War II, brilliant mathematician Charlie Fish is assigned to the Manhattan Project.
 Working with some of the age’s greatest scientific minds, including J. Robert Oppenheimer, Enrico Fermi, and Leo Szilard, Charlie is assigned the task of designing and building the detonator of the atomic bomb.

 As he performs that work Charlie suffers a crisis of conscience, which his wife, Brenda—unaware of the true nature of Charlie’s top-secret task—mistakes as self-doubt.
 She urges him to set aside his qualms and continue.
 Once the bombs strike Hiroshima and Nagasaki, the feelings of culpability devastate him and Brenda.

 At the war’s end, Charlie receives a scholarship to pursue a PhD in physics at Stanford—an opportunity he and Brenda hope will allow them a fresh start.
 But the past proves inescapable.
 All any of his new colleagues can talk about is the bomb, and what greater atomic weapons might be on the horizon.
 Haunted by guilt, Charlie and Brenda leave Stanford and decide to dedicate the rest of their lives to making amends for the evil he helped to birth into the world.